 Next to the Flagstaff House Museum of Tea Ware, you’ll find LockCha Teahouse.
 They’re famous for sourcing the best Chinese teas and it’s an excellent place for vegetarian dim sum (the menu is entirely vegetarian) in a relaxed setting.

-You can also stop into the adjacent Pacific Place mall which has an outstanding gourmet grocery store called great in addition to many other dining options across cuisines.
+You can also stop into the adjacent Pacific Place mall which has an outstanding gourmet grocery store called great in addition to many other dining options featuring multiple cuisines.

 13. Tai Chi Garden